-Even if your pallet racking inspection process were entirely compliant and your systems were up to code when you purchased them, they still require routine safety inspections to ensure that your workplace or warehouse is safe and secure at all times.
+Even if your pallet racking inspection process were entirely compliant and your systems were up to code when you bought them.
+They still require routine safety reviews to ensure that your workplace or warehouse is safe and secure at all times.
 Over time, even the sturdiest of racking equipment can experience wear and tear, from loose nuts or bolts to general structural damage.

 Eco Pallets Pallet Racking Inspection Checklist

-Our pallet racking inspection checklist will help you detect and resolve issues before they risk injuring one of your staff members or damaging your valuable inventory.
+Our pallet racking inspection checklist will help you detect and resolve issues before they risk harming one of your staff members or damaging your valuable inventory.
 Rack collapses can be fatal.
 The resulting cleanup (including replacing your damaged property) can cost tens of thousands of dollars and more.
-Get ahead of a workplace catastrophe and use this list for your next safety inspection.
+Get ahead of a workplace catastrophe and use this list for your next safety review.

 Are your racks straight, level, and plumb?

 When a pallet rack is out-of-plumb (leaning) or out-of-straight (bowed), it will have a significantly reduced capacity to bear weight.
-This type of issue can occur due to a number of variables, including uneven flooring, poor installation, out-of-place shims, or improper reconfiguration.
+This type of issue can occur due to several variables, including uneven flooring, poor installation, out-of-place shims, or improper reconfiguration.

-If one of your racks looks bent, misaligned, or generally unstable, mark it down as a problem to be resolved immediately.
-In these cases, a minor collision with a forklift or pallet jack, for example, could yield a much more catastrophic result compared to a well-maintained rack.
+If one of your racks looks bent, misaligned, or generally uneven, mark it down as a problem to be resolved immediately.
+In these cases, a minor collision with a forklift or pallet jack.
+For example, could yield a much more catastrophic result compared to a well-maintained rack.

 Is the metal rusted or corroded?